Woody Woodward: Phillies

+Mariners

-The next month, in July 1988, he became the general manager of the Seattle Mariners, working there until his retirement at the end of 1999.
+In July 1988, Woodward became the general manager of the Seattle Mariners, working there until his retirement at the end of 1999.
 During his tenure, the Mariners made the playoffs in 1995 and 1997.
-His draft picks included Alex Rodriguez, Jason Varitek, Derek Lowe, Bret Boone and Raúl Ibañez.
+His draft picks included Alex Rodriguez, Jason Varitek, Derek Lowe, Bret Boone, and Raúl Ibañez.
 Perhaps his most notable trade was in 1989, acquiring Randy Johnson from the Montreal Expos (or trading away David Ortiz).
+He later traded Johnson to the Houston Astros in 1998.

-In January 2009 the Mariners hired him to work as a part-time scout.
+In January 2009, the Mariners hired Woodward as a part-time scout.

+Honors

-He is a 1981 inductee of the Florida State University Athletic Hall of Fame.
+Woodward is a 1981 inductee of the Florida State University Athletic Hall of Fame.